You asked for a full body workout for beginners and we are here to deliver!

-A) Begin in a plank position with hands direction under shoulders and feet hip-width apart.
+A) Begin in a plank position with hands directly under shoulders and feet hip-width apart.
 Keeping abdominals and legs tight as you slowly lower your chest toward the ground with elbows bending and pointing behind you.
 [To modify, place knees on the mat.]

 B) Draw in your abdominals and drive one knee into the chest then switch legs quickly.
-Continue with right, left, right, left knees “running” to the the chest.
+Continue with the right, left, right, left knees “running” to the chest.
 Prevent bouncing up and down in your body by keeping abs tight.

 Forward Lunge with Bicep Curl

-A) Stand tall with your feet hip distance apart.
+A) Stand tall with your feet hip-distance apart.
 Take a large step forward with one foot and lower your body toward the floor.
 Both legs should be bent at a 90-degree angle at the bottom of the lunge.

-B) Bring weights in towards shoulders to complete bicep curl then push off front foot and return to start.
+B) Bring weights in towards shoulders to complete bicep curl then push off the front foot and return to start.
 Then, repeat on the other side.

-A) Start standing with feet hip distance apart and lower into a squat position by bending the knees.
+A) Start standing with feet hip-distance apart and lower into a squat position by bending the knees.
 Keep the spine straight, chest lifted, and knees behind toes.
 Arms are in front of the chest for balance.

-A) Start seated with knees bent and feet flat on the floor, holding one dumbbell with both hands in front of chest.
+A) Start seated with knees bent and feet flat on the floor, holding one dumbbell with both hands in front of the chest.
 Keeping the spine long and the abdominals tight, lean back slightly and lift the feet a few inches off the floor.
 [To modify, keep the feet on the floor.]

 B) Slowly twist the torso to the left and bring the dumbbell beside the left hip.
 Return to center, and then slowly twist to the right and bring the weight beside the right hip to complete one rotation.